ericholscher/ericholscher.com/site/blog/2018/feb/13/conference-mentorship.rst

 Thanks to the tireless effort of the `entire team <https://www.pycascades.com/about/organizers/>`_, we ended up with over 15 sponsors for a first year conference.
-But it didn't *feel* that way from the start.
+But it didn't *feel* that way from the start, and I was to show that it would just take time.

 You should be a mentor
 ----------------------